This post was originally published on February 24, 2022, and extensively updated on Feb 7, 2025.

 There are some rules about when the plan must be started to qualify.
 You can read more here.
 There may also be an option to deduct part of your employer matching contributions.
 Make sure to check with a financial professional before claiming this deduction.

-If you are unsure about how to go about setting up a retirement plan for your company, CMP can help with our Retirement Plan TPA Services.
+If you are unsure how to set up a retirement plan for your company, CMP can help with our retirement plan TPA Services.

 How Do Equipment Deductions and Green Energy Tax Credits Factor into Small Business Tax Planning?

-The bonus depreciation percentage was 100% from 2020 to 2022 as part of the economic stimulus related to the COVID-19 pandemic.
-Starting in 2023, the percentage is slated to decrease by 20% each year.
-Therefore, it may be worthwhile to buy new business equipment in 2024 to take advantage of the 60% deduction for this year before it decreases again in 2025.
+The bonus depreciation percentage was 100% from 2020 to 2022, as part of the economic stimulus related to the COVID-19 pandemic.
+Starting in 2023, it is slated to decrease by 20% each year.

 Green energy tax credits were included in the Inflation Reduction Act.
-There are almost $400 billion in available credits that may be used to offset the expense of buying electric or hybrid clean vehicles for your business and other steps that can decrease your carbon footprint.
+Nearly $400 billion in available credits may be used to offset the expense of buying electric or hybrid clean vehicles for your business and other steps that can decrease your carbon footprint.
 You should check with a financial professional to understand your qualifications.

 How Can Adopting Pass-Through Entity Status Aid in Small Business Tax Planning to Reduce Taxes?